What additional safety measures/ precautions has Bow Mar Junior Sailing instilled since 2020?

 My child earned a "solo license" previously, why is it more difficult since 2020?

 As of 2021, Bow Mar Jr. Sailing is changing the wording from "solo license" to "solo rating."
 We are working to standardize Bow Mar Jr. Sailing.
-Currently, and in years past, the Solo License was typically awarded to sailors that gained expertise in a number of sailing categories and that mastered sailing the different fleets of the Bow Mar Yacht Club.
+Currently, and in years past, the Solo License was typically awarded to sailors who gained expertise in a number of sailing categories and who mastered sailing the different fleets of the Bow Mar Yacht Club.
 Earning an Advanced Solo License is a tremendously celebrated achievement that often takes years of effort and expertise to obtain.
-The stricter guidelines were recommendations from the certified Instructors and the Commodore of the Bow Mar Yacht Club to promote safety on the water, especially when a Bow Mar Jr. Sailing dedicated lifeguard is not present.
+The stricter guidelines were recommendations from the Certified Instructors and the current and past Commodores of the Bow Mar Yacht Club to promote safety on the water, especially when a Bow Mar Jr. Sailing dedicated lifeguard is not present.

 Who can be in Bow Mar Jr. Sailing?